robynrox/evse-controller/README.md

 * https://docs.influxdata.com/influxdb/v2/
-* https://docs.influxdata.com/influxdb/v2/install/?t=Linux for installation instructions if using Linux (also go to that page for other operating systems as the instructions are also there)
+* https://docs.influxdata.com/influxdb/v2/install/?t=Linux for installation instructions if using Linux (also go to that page for other operating systems as the instructions are also there).

 I do not believe it will work with version 1.
 If you just try `apt install influxdb`, it is likely that you will get version 1, so I would suggest installing as per the official instructions on the page above.